Toloka/docs/en/guide/concepts/remember-values.md

-[*remember_values]: The parameter which allows to calculate Toloker's task suite responses from other pools.
+[*remember_values]: The parameter which allows to calculate Toloker's responses from other pools.

 # “Remember values” parameter

-Some quality control rules have the parameter which allows to calculate Toloker's task suite responses from other pools.
+Some quality control rules have the parameter which allows to calculate Toloker's responses from other pools.
 It sets the dynamic window, which the values are recalculated within.
 Depending on the rule, the dynamic window is measured:

 - In tasks: the [Review results](reviewing-assignments.md) and [Majority vote](mvote.md) rules, the **Recent tasks to use** field.